John 2:1-11 · John · Updated April 25, 2026

 Summary

-The passage from John 2:1-11 describes a wedding in Cana of Galilee, where Jesus performs his first recorded miracle.
-The scene opens with Jesus, his mother, and his disciples attending the celebration.
-During the event, the wine runs out, which prompts Jesus' mother to inform him of the situation (2:3).
-This sets the stage for the events that follow, as the lack of wine at a wedding would have been a significant social issue.
+John 2:1-11 describes a wedding in Cana of Galilee, where Jesus performs his first recorded miracle.
+Jesus, his mother, and his disciples attend the celebration.
+During the event, the wine runs out, prompting Jesus' mother to inform him of the situation (2:3).
+The lack of wine at a wedding would have been a social issue.

-In response to his mother's concern, Jesus initially questions her involvement, stating that his time has not yet come (2:4).
+In response to his mother's concern, Jesus questions her involvement, stating that his time has not yet come (2:4).
 However, his mother instructs the servants to follow Jesus' directions (2:5).
-Jesus then tells the servants to fill six stone waterpots with water, which they do to the brim (2:7).
+Jesus tells the servants to fill six stone waterpots with water, which they do to the brim (2:7).
 He instructs them to draw some out and take it to the governor of the feast.
-When the governor tastes the water now turned into wine, he is unaware of its origin but is impressed by its quality.
+When the governor tastes the water now turned into wine, he does not know its origin but is impressed by its quality.
 He remarks to the bridegroom that typically the best wine is served first, but here the good wine has been kept until later (2:9-10).

 Chiastic structure